Villa del Cine: Visits by Hollywood filmmakers and actors

-Several politically progressive Hollywood filmmakers and actors have visited Villa del Cine.
+Several Hollywood filmmakers and actors have visited Villa del Cine.
 They include actor and director Tim Robbins and the actors Kevin Spacey, Danny Glover and Sean Penn.
 Robbins praised Villa del Cine for its support of film directors and is considering a film project in Venezuela.

 Analysis

 The BBC describes Villa del Cine as "a state-of-the-art production house that is changing the face of Venezuelan cinema".
 Supporters of the project believe that it provides "many people" who could not work in film making before with "an opportunity to work in the industry ..."
 However, it has also been criticized as a "propaganda factory", according to Nichols and Morse and some independent filmmakers.
 Chávez said that Villa del Cine would help break the "dictatorship of Hollywood".
 The studios have been controversial with some Venezuelan filmmakers who fear it may harm independent media.
 Concern about the new National Law of Cinematography (2005) governing Villa was also expressed by the Motion Picture Association of America.
 Studio administrators say they are not politically motivated in which films they produce, with executive director Marco Mondarain saying:

 "We are looking to make good films, no matter what the script.
 We really want writers and directors to come to us with their ideas.
 If they're good, we'll support them."

 According to an article published by Jump Cut:

 Villa del Cine offers support to veteran filmmakers like Román Chalbaud and Luis Alberto Lamata while it enables young filmmakers like Efterpi Charalambidis or Hernán Jabes to make their first projects.
-The sharp increase in the number of features produced by Villa del Cine over the last years is unquestionable proof that this form of Government support has stimulated media production in the country in terms of the number and variety of films, and it has proven a valuable alternative to the Hollywood and neoliberal models of production.
+The sharp increase in the number of features produced by Villa del Cine over the last years is unquestionable proof that this form of government support has stimulated media production in the country in terms of the number and variety of films, and it has proven a valuable alternative to the Hollywood and neoliberal models of production.

 According to Luis Girón, CNAC's president as of 2007: "We don't lay out guidelines for a certain kind of film to be produced, we don't push a specific bias; we just want to be shown as we are."
 Filmmakers' unions participated in CNAC's 2007 decision-making process.
 In 2007, Oscar Murat, a project co-ordinator at Villa del Cine stated that politics do not figure in what films are produced.
 He said that Villa del Cine "received various proposals and of the ones which won commissions, none was linked with politics".